santy117/ModularProjectSantiagoSpring/README.md

 # Technical work Spring + Star Wars API
-This work is a challenge from Eccocar to implement a API REST to manage staraships missions using swapi.
+This work is a challenge to implement a API REST to manage starships missions using swapi.

 I have used Java, Maven, Spring Boot, JPA, Hibernate, OpenAPI, Google Cloud and MySQL for this solution.